Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 18,006, 6,754 total housing units (homes and apartments), and a median house value of $453,651, Durango house prices are not only among the most expensive in Colorado, Durango real estate also is some of the most expensive in all of America.
+With 18,465 people, 6,998 houses or apartments, and a median cost of homes of $512,981, Durango house prices are not only among the most expensive in Colorado, Durango real estate also is some of the most expensive in all of America.

 People in Durango primarily live in small (one, two or no bedroom) single-family detached homes.
 Durango has a mixture of owner-occupied and renter-occupied housing.

 There is a lot of housing in Durango built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
-There is also a lot of housing in Durango built between 2000 and later ( 22.12%).
-A lesser amount of the housing stock also hails from between 1940-1969 ( 21.86%).
-There's also some housing in Durango built before 1939 ( 15.49%).
+There is also a lot of housing in Durango built between 1940-1969 ( 22.78%).
+A lesser amount of the housing stock also hails from between 2000 and later ( 21.72%).
+There's also some housing in Durango built before 1939 ( 14.74%).

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Durango differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Durango - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Durango real estate investment or home purchase decisions.